 This medically focused Alt Break trip will give participants the opportunity to have a meaningful service-learning and volunteering experience while also gaining vital exposure to the health field.
 With a special emphasis on urban/rural underserved areas, this trip will allow participants to learn about issues faced by community members while collaborating with local providers to make a positive impact and develop diverse connections.

-On this trip, participants partner with the International Rescue Committee (IRC) focusing on assisting in the facilitation of opportunities for refugees to thrive in America.
+In partnership with the International Rescue Committee (IRC), this trip focuses on assisting in the facilitation of opportunities for refugees to thrive in America.
 Each year, thousands of refugees are accepted by the U.S. government.
 Forced to flee conflict, persecution or natural disaster, many have survived for years against incredible odds.
 They step off the plane with next to nothing but their dignity, hope and determination.
 In Atlanta and many other regional offices across the country, the IRC supports refugees in reorienting their lives.

 This trip focuses on environmental issues and is the longest standing partnership with Alternative Break Trips at CSU.
 Participants stay in Catalina Island Camps, on Catalina Island, which is a short ferry-ride from Los Angeles.
 Students participate in numerous environmental restoration and service-learning projects.
 In addition to volunteer work, participants will also have the opportunity to experience a variety of outdoor activities while on the island including snorkeling, a ropes course, organic gardening, and campfires.

 This trip is for 2nd year students at CSU only and planned in collaboration with Orientation and Transition Programs’ Year 2 at CSU programming.